crai0n/bridge-buddy/README.md

 Code can be found in `./dds`, although it relies on the primitives from `./core`.
 It contains an alternate version of tracking remaining cards for performance reasons, which might be integrated into `core` at some point in the future.

-It's basic mechanism follows that of other game engines (like e.g. chess), visiting each possible state of play and calculating if a better outcome than the currently optimal result can be achieved.
+Its basic mechanism follows that of other game engines (like e.g. chess), visiting each possible state of play and calculating if a better outcome than the currently optimal result can be achieved.
 If not, the branch is pruned from the game-tree.